pedros89/color-picker-iro.js-in-ionic/README.md

 - in your assets folder create a folder called js in this folder place the file externaljsfile.js

-  in your home.page.ts add
+- in your home.page.ts add

   `import { Component, OnInit } from '@angular/core';`

- - create the variable
+ - in your home.page.ts create the variable

  ` declare var ExternalJSFileFunction; `